 This means that all Office 365 Online applications are protected and also the OneDrive client and Outlook application.
-What isn’t protected with MFA is, for example, logging-in on your computer.
+What isn’t protected with MFA is, for example, logging in on your computer.

-Multi-Factor Authentication for Office 365 doesn’t offer all security features that are available in the Azure MFA version.
+Multi-Factor Authentication for Office 365 doesn’t offer all the security features that are available in the Azure MFA version.
 But more than enough for a good additional security layer on your user sign-ins.

 The following features are available:

 - App password for clients that don’t support MFA (Gmail app on Android for example)

 One of the features that I really miss compared to the Azure MFA version is the One-Time bypass and the Trusted IPs.

 You need to be tenant Admin to set up MFA for your Office 365 tenant.

 - Open the Admin Center and go to Users > Active Users

 Don’t select any user yet, just open the Multi-factor authentication screen.
 You will find the button in the toolbar.

 Before we start enabling MFA for the users, we first go through the service settings.
 The button to the settings screen doesn’t stand out, but it’s just below the title